Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 \subsection{Convergence estimate of the discrete-type cell problem}

-After defining the discrete-type cell problem (e.g., Eq.\eqref{cell_eqn}) and proving the existence and uniqueness of the solution $\hat{f}$, we shall prove that $\hat{f}$ converges to the solution of a continuous cell problem in certain subspace, e.g., $\mathbb{C}^{6,\alpha}_0(\tilde{Y})$.
+After defining the discrete-type cell problem (e.g., Eq.\eqref{cell_eqn}) and proving the existence and uniqueness of the solution $\hat{f}$, we shall prove that $\hat{f}$ converges to the solution of a continuous cell problem in certain subspace, e.g., $\mathbb{C}^{6,\alpha}_0(\tilde{\textbf{Y}})$.
+We remark that in the remaining part of this paper, we shall choose the space $\mathbb{C}^{6,\alpha}_0(\tilde{\textbf{Y}})$ to carry out our analysis.
+However there is no requirement that we have to choose this space.
+In fact, any space that has certain regularity (belongs to the domain of the operator $\mathcal{L}$) will work.
 To start with, we define the following continuous cell problem